Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Introduction

-The dTWA is formulated only in terms of site-decoupled mean-field dynamics of spin variables, whose initial conditions are stochastically taken from a positive probability distribution without Gaussian approximation.
-Therefore, the computational cost is still polynomial in the increase of system size or particle number.
-However, the accuracy is, in general, limited to a short time regime because of the ignorance of higher order quantum effects truncated in such a leading order description.
+The dTWA is formulated solely in terms of site-decoupled mean-field dynamics of spin variables, with initial conditions stochastically sampled from a positive probability distribution without a Gaussian approximation.
+Consequently, the computational cost remains polynomial as the system size or particle number increases.
+However, the accuracy is generally limited to short-time regimes due to the omission of higher-order quantum effects in this leading-order description.
 The performance evaluations for $N=2$ have been discussed for typical spin-1/2 models in Refs.~\cite{sundar2019analysis,kunimi2021performance}.
-Additionally, in Ref.~\cite{nagao20213}, the first author of this paper and others have attempted to apply the SU(3) dTWA and the Gaussian SU(3) TWA to an quantum quench experiment on single-particle correlations in a two-dimensional strongly interacting Bose-Hubbard system~\cite{takasu2020energy}.
-However, it has been argued that the results from this approach show noticeable deviations from the experimental results even at quite short times.
+Additionally, in Ref.~\cite{nagao20213}, one of the authors of this paper has attempted to apply the SU(3) dTWA and the Gaussian SU(3) TWA to a quantum quench experiment on single-particle correlations in a two-dimensional strongly interacting Bose-Hubbard system~\cite{takasu2020energy}.
+However, it was noted that the results from these approaches showed noticeable deviations from the experimental results even at relatively short times.